Duke John Albert of Mecklenburg: War years

 During the First World War, Duke John Albert was active with the German Colonial Society in defending Germany's colonial possessions from suggestions that they should be abandoned.
 On 2 September 1917 he was appointed honorary chairman of the pro-war Fatherland Party, a far-right political organization that was one of the precursors to the Nazi Party.

 Duke John Albert died in 1920 in Wiligrad castle near Lübstorf aged 62.

 Marriages

 John Albert was married twice: firstly in Weimar on 6 November 1886 to Princess Elisabeth Sybille of Saxe-Weimar-Eisenach (28 February 1854–10 July 1908) the daughter of Charles Alexander, Grand Duke of Saxe-Weimar-Eisenach; secondly in Brunswick on 15 December 1909 to Princess Elisabeth of Stolberg-Rossla (1885–1969), who following his death was to marry his half brother Duke Adolf Friedrich in 1924.
 Both of John Albert's marriages were childless.

 Ojimukoka

-Ojimukoka, a small settlement, postoffice and railway station in Namibia, was renamed Johann - Albrechtshöhe, and then simply Albrechts in his honour.
+Ojimukoka, a small settlement, post office and railway station in Namibia, was renamed Johann - Albrechtshöhe, and then simply Albrechts in his honour.